Meditation made simple

 Have a play with some of the above and see what feels right for you — just repeat them in your mind and see if it feels aligned/ok in your body/heart.
 Pick just one and let’s start using that for your daily meditation.
 You can always change it a later date if it’s no longer anchoring you.
 Also if none on the list are appealing to you, make up your own :)

-I think it should be repeated effortlessly, and said softly and quietly in your mind.
+I think it should be repeated effortlessly, and said softly and quietly in your mind (almost like a whisper).
 I find that if it’s subtle, it draws you into deeper relaxation.
+Vs saying it in a loud, demanding type voice in your mind.

 As said above, you can pair it with or without the breath.
 If it’s not paired with the breath, your breath is just happening in the background — you’re not aware of it or focusing on it, but you’re breathing through your nose slowly and gently.
 Your focus is on your mantra, only.